 This BBQ Pulled Pork Loin is a simple, quick dinner to prep and cooks all day without any fuss.

-With just a handful of ingredients and a slow cooker, you can make tender, flavorful pulled pork.
-Plus, since it’s mostly hands off cooking, it’s perfect to let cook all day and come back to delicious barbecue pork.
+With just a handful of ingredients and a slow cooker, you can make tender, flavorful pulled pork using a pork loin.
+Plus, since it’s mostly hands-off cooking, it’s perfect to let cook all day and come back to delicious barbecue pork.

 Can I Make Pulled Pork With A Pork Loin?

 Yes!
 You can absolutely make pulled pork with a pork loin.
 (Keep in mind we aren’t talking about pork tenderloin.
 These cuts of pork need different cooking times and are not interchangeable, read about the differences here.)

 Of course, it’s also very popular to use a pork shoulder roast or pork butt for pulled pork.
 You can find instructions for those pulled pork recipes, both for the crock pot and oven, if that’s your preferred cut of meat.
 And if you’d instead like to do an oven-roasted pork loin, here’s a juicy and delicious recipe.

 Start by cutting the pork loin into quarters.
 This helps it to cook more evenly, ensuring that it’s tender at the end of the long cook time.